1 Timothy 1 – Fighting for the Faith

 B. Paul urges Timothy to remain in Ephesus.

 1. (3-4) Stay in Ephesus and stay with the Scriptures.

 As I urged you when I went into Macedonia; remain in Ephesus that you may charge some that they teach no other doctrine, nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith.

 a.
-Remain in Ephesus: Though Timothy had a difficult task, Paul wanted him to remain in Ephesus and continue the work.
-Paul urged Timothy to do this when the apostle left Ephesus.
+Remain in Ephesus: Though Timothy had a difficult task Paul wanted him to remain in Ephesus and continue the work.
+Before Paul left for Macedonia, he urged Timothy to remain, even though the work was difficult.

 i.
 Paul told Timothy to remain in Ephesus because it seemed that Timothy wanted to give up and run away.
 Most everyone in ministry deals with this at some time; for a few it is a constant affliction.
 There was probably both external pressure and internal pressure for him to leave.